sapegin/washingcode-book/manuscript/Avoid_conditions.md

 <!--
 const onDone = jest.fn(), onError = jest.fn()
-getRandomeJoke(onDone, onError)
+getRandomJoke(onDone, onError)
 expect(onDone).toBeCalledWith('pizza')
 expect(onError).toBeCalledWith('nope')
-expect(() => getRandomeJoke(onDone)).not.toThrowError()
+expect(() => getRandomJoke(onDone)).not.toThrowError()
 -->

-Here, `onError` parameter is optional, and we check if it exists before calling it.
+Here, the `onError` parameter is optional, and we check if it exists before calling it.
 The problem here is that we need to remember to wrap each call to an optional callback into a condition.
 It increases complexity and cognitive load and makes the code harder to read.

 One way to simplify the code here is by using optional chaining: